Some churches were built to be monumental

 The Chapel of the SS Annunziata (to your left)

 As you walk into the main door, the church seems a bit off kilter with the huge chapel on the left side, it offsets the symmetry of the main nave.
 However, that might not be what you first notice: my guess is you will take note of the rich baroque decorations on the ceiling, the marble coverings and more… This is so very different from the other main churches that you have visited already, namely the Duomo, Santa Croce, Santa Maria Novella even San Miniato (and if you have not yet visited them...put them on your list to do.)

-In 1447 the friars of Servi di Maria, with the help of Piero di Cosimo dei Medici, decided to create a “temple” to preserved the painting of the Virign based on the design of Michelozzo.
+In 1447 the friars of Servi di Maria, with the help of Piero di Cosimo dei Medici, decided to create a “temple” based on the design of Michelozzo to preserve the painting of the Virgin.
 Rich with marble from Carrara, bronze designs, ceramics (most probably from the della Robbia workshop) and many other intricate pieces of art.
 The enhancement around the painting clearly demonstrates how the miracle was revered by the people.

 The Cloister Grande

 Across from the entrance to the Sacristy, behind the rich red curtain is the doorway which will lead you to a quiet little oasis within the church, which is known as the Cloister Grande or "dei Morti."
 Though reworked several times over the years, it still reveals a pleasing and harmonious image.